Angata

 Angata, full name María Angata Veri Tahi ʻa Pengo Hare Koho (c.
-1853 – December 1914) was a Roman Catholic Rapa Nui religious leader from Easter Island during the late 19th and early 20th century.
-After experiencing a prophetic vision in which God instructed her to retake the land and livestock, she led an unsuccessful rebellion on the island against the Williamson-Balfour Company, intending to create a theocracy centered on Roman Catholicism and Rapa Nui spiritual values.
+1853 – December 1914) was a Catholic Rapa Nui religious leader from Easter Island during the late 19th and early 20th century.
+After experiencing a prophetic vision in which God instructed her to retake the land and livestock, she led an unsuccessful rebellion on the island against the Williamson-Balfour Company, intending to create a theocracy centered on Catholicism and Rapa Nui spiritual values.

 Conversion

 Angata was born around 1853 into the Miru clan.
 Between 1864 and 1866, the French Picpus missionaries established themselves on Easter Island and converted many of the Rapa Nui people to Christianity during a period of severe population collapse caused by Peruvian slave raiding and the introduction of European diseases.

 In 1871, Angata and her first husband, Daniel Manu Heu Roroa, travelled to Mangareva in the Gambier Islands with Father Hippolyte Roussel.
 She had two children from this marriage.
 Her husband reportedly beat her so severely that it caused her to become permanently hunchbacked.
 Her cousins killed him in retaliation for the abuse.

 On Mangareva, she began learning the Christian scriptures by heart.
 Father Roussel trained her to become a catechist or lay teacher for the new Congregation of the Sacred Hearts of Jesus and Mary.